 The Good News for Jews in Jerusalem: There were many followers of Jesus in the city of Jerusalem.
 They were Jews (God’s chosen people that we read about in the Old Testament).
-Before following Jesus, they had only known about the Old Testament Laws.
+Before following Jesus, they had only known about the story of God in the Old Testament and how to follow God and be faithful to him.
 But now they understood that God had sent His son, Jesus to them.
 Some people did not like it that the Jews were starting to follow Jesus so they began to hurt them (persecute them) because of their belief.

 Good News for other places: Because of the persecution many followers of Jesus left Jerusalem and moved to other places.
 Wherever they went they told other people the Good News about Jesus.
 Some Jesus followers moved to a city called Antioch and told others there about Jesus.

 They shared the Good News with Gentiles: Gentiles are people who are not born to Jewish families.
 But it did not matter if people were Jews or Gentiles.
 The Good News of Jesus is for everyone!